All the best experiences

 Dettifoss is a waterfall found in North Iceland and ranks as the second most powerful in Europe.
 It is regularly visited on Diamond Circle tours and should not be missed when visiting the region.

-Akureyri tours will take you to explore Dettifoss waterfall and its surrounding area.
+Dettifoss is a popular stop on tours of the Diamond Circle.
+You can also explore the waterfall and its surrounding area on Akureyri tours.
 This 10-Day Winter Self-Drive is just one of many road trips that will take you there; of course, you can rent a car and plan your own journey if you wish.
 If you'd rather not drive, guided packages such as this 10-Day Summer Adventure often include a visit.

 Geography